 What Makes a Top-Rated Dishwasher?

-When choosing a new appliance, one of the vital considerations is how much water and energy it uses.
-The best dishwashers for consumers who want to save money and do their bit to help the planet are those that are ENERGY STAR qualified.
+The best dishwashers for consumers who want to save money and do their bit to help the planet are those that are Energy Star qualified.
 Also, be sure to look at the estimated yearly running costs, as this gives you a good idea of how much the machine will cost to use and how much it can save you every year.

 Dishwashers that meet National Sanitation Foundation (NSF) standards ensure your pots and pans are hygienically clean, providing you keep the appliance in good working order.
 Some machines have an eco-friendly wash cycle that uses less water and less energy.
 Similarly, a quick cycle option limits water and energy consumption and is suitable for lightly soiled loads.